Microsoft

 Can a user licensed with Visio Plan 1 or 2 install Visio Standard or Professional?

-Yes, for Visio Plan 2 only.
-There are additional limitations:
+Yes, but only with Visio Plan 2.
+There are limitations:

-• Visio may only be version 2016 or earlier,
+• You may only install Visio 2016 or earlier versions

 Can I upgrade my Visio license from Standard to Professional or from Plan 1 to Plan 2?

-For Plan 1 to Plan 2, you can change your subscription plan through the Microsoft Office portal.
+Upgrading from Visio Plan 1 to Visio Plan 2 is straightforward.
+Change your subscription plan through the Microsoft 365 admin centre.

 Are there any free alternatives to Microsoft Visio?